Recovery Centers of America to Open Second Substance Use Rehabilitation Center in Maryland

-In communities throughout Massachusetts, New Jersey, Pennsylvania, Delaware and Maryland, RCA has established itself as a community resource for families struggling to find accessible and affordable, quality care.
+In communities throughout Massachusetts, New Jersey, Pennsylvania and Maryland, RCA has established itself as a community resource for families struggling to find accessible and affordable, quality care.
 RCA’s neighborhood-based approach is founded on scientific research that indicates patients heal and recover more quickly in communities where they live.

 The center will provide an array of services for use by community partners including access to public training and meeting rooms for 12-step meetings, family support groups and variety of professional education programs for Charles County.